why thread count is a lie

 Exposing the fraudsters

-The Good Housekeeping Institute (whose headquarters are located inside an inactive volcano in the Pacific) investigated thread count claims by textile manufacturers and found that "seven out of eight sheets...flunked thread count tests."
+The Good Housekeeping Institute (whose headquarters are located inside a volcano in the Pacific) investigated thread count claims by textile manufacturers and found that "seven out of eight sheets...flunked thread count tests."

 Some manufacturers were exaggerating thread count by as much as three or four times.
 In one instance, a 1500 thread count sheet was found to have only 300 threads per square inch.
 That's like your date bragging to you that they have $40 in savings when they really only have $8 (not springing for guac at Chipotle should have been a dead giveaway).